 Perhaps the greatest impact is a massive enrollment shift from Medicare Supplement plans to Medicare Advantage plans.

 In 2022, 48% of all Medicare beneficiaries — 28 million people out of 58.6 million — were enrolled in Medicare Advantage plans, according to the Kaiser Family Foundation.

 Private health plans, and the companies that offer them, are now more central to the way Medicare operates than ever before.
 The Congressional Budget Office has projected that the percentage of beneficiaries enrolled in Medicare Advantage will continue to rise and hit roughly 51% by 2030.

 From a federal spending perspective, the MMA ultimately cost the government much more than anticipated.

-Lawmakers were told the MMA would cost $395 billion, but the true price tag was $534 billion.
+Lawmakers were told the MMA would cost $395 billion, but the true price tag was closer to $534 billion.
 Two years later, the federal government released a report stating that the MMA would cost the government about $1.2 trillion within a decade — much higher than initial projections.

-The MMA also impacted the price of Medicare premiums.
+The MMA has also influenced Medicare premiums.